 “As a teacher I am ever-evolving.
 That is the beauty of teaching children; you get to grow with them and because of them.”

 A graduate of Canada’s National Ballet School, Catherine began her professional career with The National Ballet of Canada under Artistic Director Erik Bruhn.
-She went on to a successful commercial/film career in Los Angeles that includes five film industry awards as Co-Producer of the dance documentary An Impossible Dream.
+She went on to a successful commercial/film career in Los Angeles that includes five film industry awards as Co-Producer of the dance documentary An Improbable Dream.
 In 2013, she joined the dance faculty at Arizona School for the Arts and The School of Ballet Arizona and is also a certified yoga instructor.
 This is Catherine’s second year with Marin Ballet.

 Jennings has taught at schools and companies in the United States and abroad.
 She was ballet mistress and company teacher for The Pennsylvania Ballet for 9 years and San Francisco Ballet for four years.
 Jennings is now a full time repetiteur for The George Balanchine Trust and also on staff as a teacher and repetiteur at Marin Ballet.